Cornish Rex Cat Characteristics (Quick Facts)

 Why Do Cornish Rex Cats Need Baths?

 All cats produce skin oils, but Cornish Rex doesn’t have as much coat to absorb them, as ordinary cats do.
-Thus, their skin tends to develop a greasy feel really quickly.
+Thus, their skin tends to develop a greasy feel quickly.
 So Cornish Rex cats need baths more often.

 Are Cornish Rex Cats Affectionate?